hyejung0/body_composition_serial/SAP_V4.md

 # Research Objectives

-1. Model the body composition from diagnosis over the course of 1 year for mNSCLC.
+1. Model the changes in body composition from diagnosis over the course of 1 year for mNSCLC.
 2. Determine the relationship between body composition from diagnosis over the course of 1 year (over the first year of treatment), and overall survival for mNSCLC.